mycarta/Data-science-tools-petroleum-exploration-and-production/README.md

 **Data science tools for petroleum exploration and production**
 * For pre-talk abstract see [here](https://www.geoconvention.com/uploads/2018abstracts/290_GC2018_Data_science_tools_for_petroleum_e_and_p.pdf)
 * For slides see `/Talk slides/` above
-* Annotated slides coming soon on SPeaker Deck
+* Annotated slides coming soon on Speaker Deck